FREE SHIPPING on orders over $75 International: over $250

 1. Withering: the workers spread the freshly picked leaves to dry them out in the sun.

-4. Rolling: depending on the region, workers might wrap the leaves in cloth, shape them into balls, or simply knead by twisting them.
+4. Rolling: depending on the region, workers might wrap the leaves in cloth, shape them into balls, or simply knead them by twisting them.

 5. Roasting: repeatedly roasting the leaves at varying temperatures.
 It is the final stage where the taste and aroma take shape.